 Manger, Kirstine (née May)

-To assist with the daily processing of seed collections for long-term storage and conservation.
+I assist with the daily processing of seed collections for long-term storage and conservation.
 This includes the initial receipt and assessment of incoming collections, checking the associated field data and accessioning on to the seed bank database.
-Cleaning, x-raying, counting, banking and germination testing of the received collections is performed and if necessary, regeneration and harvesting of relevant collections.
-Research into dormancy issues and germination testing for a variety of collections is also undertaken.
+I perform cleaning, x-raying, counting, banking and germination testing of the received collections (this includes providing the germination conditions prior to testing).
+I also undertake regeneration and harvesting of relevant collections.
+I research seed dormancy issues and perform germination tests for a variety of known problematic collections.

 Daws, M. I., Kabadajic, A., Manger, K., & Kranner, I. (2007).
 Extreme thermo-tolerance in seeds of desert succulents is related to maximum annual temperature.
 South African Journal of Botany 73: 262-265.

 Hay, F. R., Mead, A., Manger, K. & Wilson, F. J. (2003).One-step analysis of seed storage data and the longevity of Arabidopsis thaliana seeds.
 Journal of Experimental Botany 54: 993-1011.

 Pritchard, H. W., Tompsett, P. B., Manger, K. & Smidt, W. J. (1995).
 The effects of moisture content on the low temperature responses of Araucaria hunsteinii seed and embryos.
 Annals of Botany 76: 79-88.

 Dickie, J. B., May, K., Morris, S. V. A. & Titley, S. E. (1991).
 The effects of desiccation on seed survival in Acer platanoides L. and Acer pseudoplatanus L. Seed Science Research 1: 149-62.